 We hope to bring this story of bonds2 to you.

-- The age of majority in Japan is (currently, as of this writing, as it’s expected to be lowered to 18 in 2022) 20 years old, hence why Producer Seki refers to the series having effectively become an adult for its 20th anniversary.
+- The age of majority in Japan at the time of this writing was 20 years old, hence why Producer Seki refers to the series having effectively become an adult for its 20th anniversary.

 - At the time this message was posted, the movie was still known as “Digimon Adventure movie (Title TBA)”, but since the Japanese word for “bonds” is, naturally, “kizuna“, this may have been a hint at its true title.